Joscelin III: Early life

-He was the son of Joscelin II and his wife Beatrice of Saone.
-He inherited the title of Count of Edessa from his father, Joscelin II, although Edessa had been captured in 1144 and its remnants (including the Lordship of Turbessel) conquered or sold years before he took the title.
+Joscelin III was the son of Joscelin II and Beatrice of Saone.
+He inherited the claim to the County of Edessa from his father, Joscelin II.
+The county had been captured in 1144 and its remnants (including the Lordship of Turbessel) conquered or sold years earlier.

-Joscelin lived in the Kingdom of Jerusalem and managed to gather enough land around Acre to set up the Seigneurie of Joscelin.
+Joscelin lived in the Kingdom of Jerusalem and managed to gather enough land around Acre to set up his own lordship.

 Royal Guardian

-His sister, Agnes of Courtenay, had been the first wife of King Amalric I before he succeeded to the throne, and was the mother of Baldwin IV and Sibylla.
+His sister, Agnes, had been the first wife of King Amalric before he succeeded to the throne, and was the mother of Baldwin IV and Sibylla.
 In 1164 Joscelin was taken captive by Nur ad-Din Zengi at the Battle of Harim.
 He remained a prisoner until 1176 when Agnes paid his ransom of 50,000 dinars, probably with support from the royal treasury.
 His nephew Baldwin then made him seneschal of Jerusalem.
 He faced some rivalry from the king's paternal kindred, led by Raymond III, Count of Tripoli.

 In 1180 Joscelin went as an ambassador to the Byzantine Empire.
 After the betrothal of Baldwin's half-sister Isabella to Humphrey IV of Toron that year, the Toron estates passed to the crown in exchange for a money fief.
 Baldwin IV granted part of them, Chastel Neuf, to Joscelin, and awarded Agnes an income from the usufruct, or produce, of Toron.
 Agnes died in late 1184, a few months before her son.

 In 1185, Joscelin became guardian of his young great-nephew, Baldwin V, while Raymond III was regent.
 Raymond feared that, if he were the child's personal guardian, he would be blamed if he died in his care, because he had a claim to the throne himself.
 Joscelin, as the king's maternal grandmother's brother, had no claim, but rather had strong family interests in keeping him alive.
 Additional support came with the arrival of Baldwin's paternal grandfather, William V of Montferrat, from Italy.
 However, Baldwin seems to have been sickly, and died at Acre in 1186.
 Joscelin and William escorted his coffin to Jerusalem.
 Meanwhile, Raymond went to Nablus to attempt a coup with Balian of Ibelin to install Isabella as queen.
 This failed, and Sibylla was crowned, also crowning her second husband, Guy of Lusignan.